 Many people avoid speaking to a lawyer after they’ve been injured because they fear they cannot afford attorney fees.
 However, this simply isn’t true.
 Most personal injury firms provide free case evaluations, which allow you to talk to an attorney about your case and have your questions about the legal process answered at no cost to you.

 Furthermore, most Florida spinal cord injury lawyers work on a contingent fee basis.
 What this means is that you will not be charged for the attorney’s services until there is a successful outcome to your case.
 At that point, payment for the services is deducted directly from your settlement or award.

 Spinal cord injuries are serious injuries with lifelong implications.
 Don’t leave your recovery and your ability to pay for your expenses to chance.
 Talk to an experienced Florida spinal cord injury attorney as soon as possible.

 Aggressive Representation From Our Florida Personal Injury Lawyers

 Whether your spinal cord injury was caused by a car accident, workplace accident, medical malpractice, or other factors, you need an experienced spinal cord injury attorney who will aggressively defend your right to compensation for your losses.
-The Dolman Law Group has more than 46 years of experience in protecting the rights of injury victims in and around Clearwater, Florida.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA has more than 46 years of experience in protecting the rights of injury victims in and around Clearwater, Florida.
 Injury victims across southern Florida trust our professional staff, comprehensive legal expertise, and superior customer service.
 Call (727) 451-6900 or contact us online to schedule your free consultation with a personal injury attorney today.